Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/operations/node_management/Reboot_NCNs.md

 1. Reboot each of the NCN worker nodes \(one at a time\).

-    **NOTE:** You are doing a single worker at a time, so pleae keep track of what ncn-w0xx you are on for these steps.
+    **NOTE:** You are doing a single worker at a time, so please keep track of what ncn-w0xx you are on for these steps.

     1. Establish a console session to the NCN worker node you are rebooting.